 - Water audit and monitoring are very critical aspects in water supply.
 Water audits should be undertaken at least once every year.
 Water audits on site help in identifying leakages in supply, illegal withdrawals, etc. Conducting a detailed audit helps in facilitating a better management of the water supply system with improved reliability.
 Systems like SCADA (Supervisory Control and Data Acquisition) can also be installed on it.
-Such systems help in easier extraction of data for future analysis and monitoring. - Besides monitoring and audits, it is also extremely important to have an Operation and Maintenance (O & M) protocol established and at least one trained personnel on site who can perform the basic operations on the installed treatment system.
-Often due to lack of maintenance, STP systems stop performing after 2 - 3 years and become redundant.
+Such systems help in easier extraction of data for future analysis and monitoring. - Another important aspect to ensure water efficiency of the development is to constantly monitor water usage from different sources and at different locations.
+Metering to monitor water consumption enables the facility managers to assess the performance of various systems and helps identify any leakages/problems that require rectification.
+Measured data helps the project team is assess the success of implementation of the various water efficiency measures as well. - Besides monitoring and audits, it is also extremely important to have an Operation and Maintenance (O & M) protocol established and at least one trained personnel on site who can perform the basic operations on the installed treatment system.
+Often due to lack of maintenance, STP systems stop performing after 2 3 years and become redundant.
 For effective functioning of the STP, it is essential to have an effective O & M plan in place.
 It helps in consistency in the performance of the treatment system, economizes the running cost of the system, ensures the recycling potential of the treated discharge and maintains the desired quality of the environment.